 Some athletes are simply not destined to get the gold.
 Women have a record-breaking presence in the Olympics this year – every nation sporting women on their teams for the first time in history and more women than men on the U.S. team.
 But when I look at the participation stats across the other sectors […]

 Abilities and/or behaviors that affect people’s performance in business, management and leadership These studies evaluate what women (and men) are capable of, genetically, neurologically and behaviorally.
 Many of them draw conclusions or hypotheses about how these fundamental capabilities affect our ability to perform in business situations.
-2013 Women Are Environmentally Friendly (Abrams Research, Abrams) 2012 A Study in […]
+2014 Women in Leadership Are As Good As Men (American […]